whamcloud/Online-Help/docs/Install_Guide/guide.md

     for your site, enter the FQDN or IP address of the NTP server and press the **&lt;Enter&gt;** key.

-    -   *Option 2:* To use the Intel® Manager for Lustre\* software server’s clock as the time source, press the **&lt;Enter&gt;** key.
+    -   *Option 2:* To use the Manager for Lustre\* software server’s clock as the time source, press the **&lt;Enter&gt;** key.

-1. Using ifconfig, obtain the IP address of the administrative network interface for the server hosting Intel® Manager for Lustre\* software.
+1. Using ifconfig, obtain the IP address of the administrative network interface for the server hosting Manager for Lustre\* software.
 The default network interface for Intel® Manager for Lustre\* software is eth0.

-2. Open a web browser and access the Intel® Manager for Lustre\* software GUI using the server IP address obtained in the previous step.
+2. Open a web browser and access the Manager for Lustre\* software GUI using the server IP address obtained in the previous step.
 Enter in the address field of your browser: